nappalion/CS2520-A6/README.md

 Commit Contributions per Group Member

 Xitali Gonzales:
-  4. Create "bombs" that will be dropped by targets onto the cannon
+      Create "bombs" that will be dropped by targets onto the cannon

 Napoleon Torrico:
-  2. Develop several target types with different movement patterns
-  5. Implement multiple cannons that can shoot at each other
+      Develop several target types with different movement patterns Implement multiple cannons that can shoot at each other

 Lance Sahagun:
-  1. Implement various types of projectiles
+      Implement various types of projectiles
-  3. Transfrom the cannon into a moving tank
+      Transform the cannon into a moving tank

 ==============================================================================